How can direct payments be used?

 - attend a day centre and take part in social activities.

-How can you help with direct payments?
+How can we help with direct payments?

 We can provide as much assistance as each person needs in managing the direct payments process, from application to ongoing support.
 We can help individuals to understand how much money they are entitled to and talk them through how and when they will receive it.